 The main walk is approximately 5 miles and takes less than two hours however, there’s also a shorter 3-mile walk that circles the reservoir with just as pretty views to take in.

-A popular option for walkers near Bolton, this two-mile hike is best for those who can handle a moderate incline with rewarding views of the Lake District, Blackpool Tower and the Isle of Man if visited on a clear day.
+A popular option for those looking for walks in the north of Manchester, this two-mile hike is best for those who can handle a moderate incline with rewarding views of the Lake District, Blackpool Tower and the Isle of Man if visited on a clear day.

 Other highlights of the trail include a series of idyllic waterfalls to photograph and of course, Pike Tower itself.
 The walk can be extended to explore Anglezarke Reservoir as well as Rivington Reservoir and Winter Hill for those with more experience (and strong calves!).